 The Research Ethics and Integrity Review Group (REIRG) was established by the Research Policy Group in autumn 2014 to ensure that research integrity and governance has a strong profile at Edinburgh and is firmly embedded in the University’s ethos and culture.

-REIRG ensures compliance with the UUk Concordat to support research Integrity.
+REIRG ensures compliance with the UUK Concordat to support research Integrity.
 Being able to demonstrate compliance is essential as the four national HIgher Education Funding Bodies, Research Councils UK, UUK, the National Institute for Health Research and Wellcome Trust are all signatories.
-REIRG is also expected to University level information on all aspects of integrity and ethics are visible and up to date and, via its College representatives, ensuring this is also true at College and School level.
+REIRG is also expected to monitor University level information on all aspects of integrity and ethics so that it is are visible and up to date and, via its College representatives, check this is also true at College and School level.

 REIRG ensures the University nominates key individuals for handling issues of research misconduct as required under the terms of the UUK concordat and is establishing a virtual community of individuals involved with promoting good research good practice.
 Through the Insitute of Academic Development, REIRG promotes awareness and training in integrity and ethics.
 REIRG is the University’s point of contact with the the UK Research Integrity Office.

 Via its regular reports to Research Policy Group, REIRG ensures compliance with internal and external ethics and Integrity reporting requirements.
 The Colleges' annual Research Ethics and Integrity reports are scrutinised by REIRG before being referred to RPG for approval.
-In similar fashion, the University's Annual Research Ethics and Integrity report is prepared by REIRG for consideration by RPG, which approves the Annual report and refers it to the University's Risk Management Committee for final approval.
+In similar fashion, the University's Annual Research Ethics and Integrity report is prepared by REIRG for consideration by RPG, which approves the Annual report and refers it to the University's Risk Management Group for final approval.
 Risk Management Committee is a thematic Committee of University Court.
 This arrangement satisfies the expectations set out in the UUK Concordat to support research.

 The first University's Research Ethics and Integrity report which covered the academic year 2014-15 was approved by Risk Management Committee in November 2016.

-Annual updates will also be published.
-These will focus on exanples of good practice and other developments since the last reporting period as summarising College level statistics on research ethics approval processes so we are comply with the spirit of the five commitments set out in the Universities UK Concordat to support research integrity.
-Any minor changes to research ethics and Integrity governance arrangements will be included in the next annual update.
+Annual reports will focus on exanples of good practice and other developments since the last reporting period as summarising College level statistics on research ethics approval processes so we are comply with the spirit of the five commitments set out in the Universities UK Concordat to support research integrity.
+College or University level changes to research ethics and Integrity governance arrangements will be included in the next annual update.
 Every five years the University will publish a fully revised Research Ethics and Integrity report include information on its ethics and integrity governance process which operates at University, College and School level.